A little logging history

 Board of Directors

-The Patten Lumbermen’s Museum was founded in 1963 by Lore Rogers and Caleb Scribner.
+The Patten Lumbermen’s Museum was Incorporated as a 501c3 non-profit entity in 1963 by Lore Rogers and Caleb Scribner.
 The Museum documents Maine Logging History by preserving the logging heritage and accomplishments of early inhabitants of the state of Maine.
 The museum houses some of Maine’s most notable contributions to the early mechanization of logging, including the Lombard Steam Hauler, Lombard Gas Hauler, and the Peavey Cant Dog.

-The museum is a registered 501(3)c non-profit organization, which is run by a board of directors.
-The Patten Lumbermen’s Museum Board of Directors is:
+The museum is a registered 501(3)c non-profit organization, which has operated since 1963 by a board of directors.
+The Patten Lumbermen’s Museum current Board of Directors are:

 - Treasurer: Kenneth Perkins, Patten